 Credit card sign-up bonuses, sometimes called welcome offers, almost seem too good to be true.
 In exchange for spending a certain amount, you’ll earn a big bonus right off the bat.
-Depending on the card, these rewards can be worth several hundred dollars and might otherwise take you a long time to earn.
+Depending on the card, these rewards can be worth several hundred dollars that might otherwise take you a long time to earn.

 It’s a valuable proposition, but every sign-up bonus is different, and there are catches.
 Here’s what you should know about how these bonuses work before you choose a new card.